Things To Do In Paris June 2025 – Sunshine, Culture & Summer Adventures

 Annual Paris Jazz Festival

-One of the truly magical international jazz events, held in the beautiful gardens of Parc Floral.
+One of the truly magical Paris activities for June and an international jazz mecca, this tribute to the musical art form is held annually in the beautiful gardens of Parc Floral.

 line